ebp-nor/workshop-2024/README.md

-# Genome assembly, curation and validation - workshop 2022
+# Genome assembly, curation and validation - workshop 2023

-This repository contains the course materials for the EBP-Nor Genome Assembly Workshop created for the Oslo Bioinformatics Workshop Week 2022.
-The course is run on infrastructure provided by the University of Oslo.
+This repository contains the course materials for the EBP-Nor Genome Assembly Workshop that was given at the [Norwegian Biodiversity Genomics & Conference] (https://www.ebpnor.org/english/conference/).
+The course if run on infrastructure provdided by [Sigma2](https://www.sigma2.no/).

 You can grab the slides [here](Slides_for_workshop_December_2022.pdf).